-- Put the ingredients into a Bosch or other stand mixer if you have one (I love my Bosch, it's been going strong for over 15 years!): 4 cups flour, 10 T. water, 2 tsp. oil, 1 T. sugar, 1 tsp. sea salt in last--also add the garlic powder and Italian seasonings now if you're in a hurry.
+- Put the ingredients into a Bosch or other stand mixer if you have one (I love my Bosch, it's been going strong for over 15 years!): 2 cups starter, 4 cups flour, 10 T. water, 2 tsp. oil, 1 T. sugar, 1 tsp. sea salt in last--also add the garlic powder and Italian seasonings now if you're in a hurry.
 (You could also mix in a bowl then knead by hand too.)

 - Knead for a minute or so and check the dough to see if it's too sticky or too dry--see the video for more on this.
 You want it to clean off the sides as it mixes, not be too sticky, and have it hold it's shape if you turn off the mixer, but not dry to the touch.
 Add more water if it's dry or flour if it's too sticky as needed, just a little at a time.
 The more you make bread you'll get a feel for this.

 - Take out the dough hook and let the dough set for a few minutes while you get your pans ready (2 parchment paper lined baking sheets) and lightly flour the counter.
 If you have something to do for an hour or so before you shape the bread and you've got the extra time, that's fine and will give you a nicer rise, but it's not necessary.
 You can shape right away if you'd rather or if you're short on time.